Facility UC Denver is no longer using

 paper forms to receive samples.

-Effective March 2, 2015, the Proteomics Facility UC Denver will start to use
+Effective March 2, 2015, the Proteomics Facility UC Denver will use

 a new online submission process, in collaboration with iLab, to streamline the